kyma-project/website/README.md

 ### Validate website

-To validate website with linting, types etc, run the following command:
+To validate TypeScript types as well as document and code linting on the website, run the following command:

 ``` bash
 make validate